steinarb1234/NRI-odin/README.md

 Every graphics API is enabled in the included binaries (D3D11, D3D12 and Vulkan).
 The Imgui extension is also enabled.

-I have made my test code for these bindings public on github [here](https://github.com/steinarb1234/nri-directx12).
+I have made sample code for using these bindings public on github [here](https://github.com/steinarb1234/NRI-odin-samples).

 Credit to lodinukal for his NRI bindings.
 These bindings are built upon his work.